 Clifton is a larger medium-sized city located in the state of New Jersey.
 With a population of 85,052 people and 16 constituent neighborhoods, Clifton is the eighth largest community in New Jersey.

 Housing costs in Clifton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some cities, Clifton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clifton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clifton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clifton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clifton who work in office and administrative support (14.90%), sales jobs (10.83%), and management occupations (8.53%).
+There are especially a lot of people living in Clifton who work in office and administrative support (12.02%), sales jobs (11.10%), and management occupations (7.74%).

 Also of interest is that Clifton has more people living here who work in computers and math than 95% of the places in the US.

-Clifton is a very ethnically-diverse city.
+Clifton is an extremely ethnically-diverse city.
 The people who call Clifton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clifton residents report their race to be White, followed by Asian.
 Clifton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.68% of the city’s residents.
-Important ancestries of people in Clifton include Polish, Irish, German, and English.
+People of Hispanic or Latino origin account for 38.20% of the city’s residents.
+Important ancestries of people in Clifton include Italian, Polish, Irish, German, and English.